Quantization of algebraic invariants through Topological Quantum Field Theories

 We actually have that $\dim C_{g}(G) > 0$ for any $g \in G$\footnote[2]{This proof was communicated to us by F. Knop.}.
 Indeed, $\dim C_{g}(G) \geq \dim C_{g}(B)$, where $B$ is a Borel subgroup containing $g$.
 Now, the conjugacy class of $g$ in $B$ is contained in the coset $g^{-1}(B,B)$, with $(B,B)$ the commutator subgroup of $B$.
 But $\dim (B, B) < \dim B$ since $B$ is solvable (and non-trivial), so the dimension of the conjugacy class is also strictly smaller than $\dim B$.
 Thus, $\dim C_{g}(B) > 0$, as we wanted to prove. \end{proof} \end{prop}

-\begin{thm} If $G$ is an algebraic group with $\dim G > 0$, then any multiplicative dimension-aware invariant of the $G$-representation variety of manifolds of dimension $\geq 2$ is not a strongly quantizable invariant through a split monoidal TQFT with basepoints.
+\begin{thm} If $G$ is an algebraic group with $\dim G > 0$, then any multiplicative dimension-aware invariant with values in an integral domain of the $G$-representation variety of manifolds of dimension $\geq 2$ is not a strongly quantizable invariant through a split monoidal TQFT with basepoints.

 \begin{proof} Let us first consider the case of surfaces.
 Let $\phi$ be the dimension-aware invariant and suppose that there exists a monoidal TQFT with basepoints $\cZ: \Bordp{1+1} \to \Mod{R}$ quantizing the $\phi$-invariant of the $G$-representation variety.
 By Corollary \ref{cor:cond-non-quantizable-basepoints} and Lemma \ref{lem:multiplicative-split}, we have that